onurtunali/aaamlp/docs/_posts/2021-03-01-2_supervised_vs_unsupervised.md

 layout: post
 title: "Supervised vs Unsupervised Learning"
 date:   2021-03-01 22:54:40 +0300
 excerpt: "Main difference between supervised and unsupervised learning is labeled data points which is called a target (response) variable.
 Supervised learning starts with labeled data and trains the model accordingly.
-At the end, newcoming data points are labeled with the predictions of the model."
+At the end, newcoming data points are labeled with the predictions of the model.
+Prominent examples are **regression** and **classification**.
+Unsupervised learning starts with unlabeled data and operates with respect to a task such as **dimensionality reduction**, **clustering**, **density estimation** etc."
 ---

 * content